about CaringBridge | home page | view guestbook | view photos | read journal history | make a tribute donation

 Delaney was treated on the then-standard 14-treatment protocol for ESFT/pPNET, she had no metastases but was hospitalized for 7 five-day chemo treatments, 5 three-day chemo, and two overnights.
 There were also many, many times that she was an inpatient due to low ANC, major infections such as shingles to the skull, aspergillus in the sinuses, and sepsis.

 She received 28 days of radiation to the face and frontal lobe, 21 directly through eyes for a total of approximately 5000 cGy, which probably saved her life at the time.
 Sadly, the late effects continue to cause insurmountable damage to both the structure of the area as well as to the frontal lobe region of her brain.
-She will need special education assistance, many reconstructive facial surgeries as her face continues to grow irradically due to cranial/facial radiation, and it appears that her pituitary gland is not functional properly - she has a condition called panhypopituitarism.
+Radiation also caused her pituitary gland to not functional properly - she has a condition called panhypopituitarism and takes synthetic hormones to correct the deficiency.

 * * * * *

-The continuing radiation damage to the frontal lobe has been measured and reported through the use of multi-stage neuro-psychological testing and we recently finished the testing for Spring 2008 and have learned that she continues to face decreased function in the areas of processing speed and impulse control.
+The continuing radiation damage to the frontal lobe has been measured and reported through the use of multi-stage neuro-psychological testing and we recently finished the testing for Spring 2009 and have learned that she continues to face decreased function in the areas of processing speed and impulse control.
 She remains very intelligent, but it takes her longer to do things than it used to.
-It's difficult, because two years ago her IQ tested at 135,and this year it is 106.
+It's difficult, because two years ago her IQ tested at 135, and this year it is 106.
 The school tells me this is average, but Delaney has always been exceptional, and it is important to me that they understand all she has lost in their efforts to work with her and continue building a working IEP that will challenge her while allowing her to succeed without setting her up for failure.
 The Hamilton Southeastern Schools have been working in good faith with us to accomplish this goal and I am hopeful for the coming year.
 It will help to continue tracking her progression throughout her formative education.
-For her, this means remaining a "normal" 7th grader in the general education classrooms with a para-professional to assist her day-to-day and alternative learning methods as her needs become apparent.
-For the first I am concerned at the very marked difference in maturity between Delaney and her classmates at the junior high and though in the past I was constantly amazed at the strength of will and determination she has shown in the face of all she is challenged by – I am now quite worried that she is not keeping up with her peers.
+For her, this means remaining a "normal" 8th grader in the general education classrooms with a para-professional to assist her day-to-day and alternative learning methods as her needs become apparent.
+For the first I am concerned at the very marked difference in maturity between Delaney and her classmates at the junior high and though in the past I was constantly amazed at the strength of will and determination she has shown in the face of all she is challenged by.
 I can only pray that she will continue to grow into herself - to be as we pray nightly - nothing less than "the very best that she can be" in her educational goals, her relationships and her faith.

 * * * * *